 Kaffe ventured into the world of colourful yarn on a visit to a Scottish wool mill with fashion designer Bill Gibb.
 Inspired by the colours in the landscape, Kaffe was thrilled to find the same colours in yarns.
 He bought 20 colours of Shetland wool and some knitting needles, and on the train back to London a fellow passenger taught him how to knit.
 His first design appeared as a full page spread in Vogue Knitting magazine.

-In 1985, Kaffe launched a needlepoint project on the TV programme 'Pebble Mill at One', inviting anyone across the country to needlepoint an image of their favourite thing, no bigger that 6 inches square.
-Over 2,600 entries were sent forming the Pebble Mill at One Heritage Tapestry which was on show at Chatsworth House until it moved to Harewood House.
-The same year, the British Crafts Council invited Kaffe to present a BBC daytime television series interviewing leading UK crafts people.
-Since then Kaffe has inspired thousands of traditional one-colour knitters to employ rich palettes of colour through his 6 part television series, 'Glorious Colour' for Channel 4.
-The series was aired in 1986 has been repeated 3 times and was released as a two-part video.
+Kaffe has inspired thousands of traditional one-colour knitters to employ rich palettes of colour through his six-part television series, 'Glorious Colour' for Channel 4.
+The series was aired in 1986, repeated three times and then released as a two-part video.
 It has been shown in various countries including Japan and Canada.
 In 1998, Kaffe released 'Kaffe's Colour Quest', a video looking at colour and design inspiration through his world-wide travels.
-In February 1999, Kaffe presented a 6 part series for Radio 4 called 'A Stitch in Time'.
+In February 1999, Kaffe presented a six-part series for Radio 4 called 'A Stitch in Time'.

-Kaffe has also been interviewed countless times on national television and radio programmes such as 'Richard and Judy' for 'This Morning'; 'The Bazaar' TV series; 'Chelsea Flower Show Live'; 'Collectors Lot'; 'The Homes Show' and 'Through the Keyhole.'
-For radio: Radio 4's 'Woman's Hour' and 'Desert Island Discs' with Sue Lawley.
+Kaffe has also been interviewed countless times on national television and radio programmes such as 'Richard and Judy' for 'This Morning'; 'The Bazaar' TV series; 'Chelsea Flower Show Live'; 'Collectors Lot'; 'The Homes Show' and 'Through the Keyhole', and for Radio 4's 'Woman's Hour' and 'Desert Island Discs' with Sue Lawley.

-In 1988 Kaffe became the first living textile artists to have a one man show at the Victoria & Albert Museum.
-The exhibition attracted such crowds that the Museum doubled attendance figures during the run and has since visited Finland, Holland, Norway, Denmark, Sweden, Australia, Canada, USA and Iceland (where 5% of the total population attended.)
-Recent exhibitions of textiles include the American Museum in Bath (UK), Sweden, Denmark, America and Japan.
 The Hankyu Department Store, Osaka, Japan invited Kaffe to create 3 room sets in their store, for a British fair, sponsored by the British Council.
 Over 30,000 people visited the display in 6 days.
-In June 1998, Kaffe displayed his quilts from his 8th book, 'Patchwork' at the Japan World Quilt Fair in Tokyo.
+In June 1998, Kaffe displayed his quilts from his 8th book, 'Patchwork' at the Japan World Quilt Fair in Tokyo, drawing 120,000 spectators.

 2005 saw a variety of exciting commissions, projects and publications.
 Exhibiting quilts at the Textile Museum of Canada, involvement at the Yokohama Patchwork Festival in Japan and Kaffe's contribution to two group shows, 'The Artist and Radio 4' at the Bankside Gallery and a painting exhibition at the Catto Gallery, London saw the year end with a prestigious invitation to design and decorate the Victoria and Albert Museum Christmas tree in collaboration with Kaffe's latest book publication 'Kaffe Fassett's V&A Quilt's'.